rust-lang/blog.rust-lang.org/posts/inside-rust/2024-05-07-this-development-cycle-in-cargo-1.79.md

 ([#10681](https://github.com/rust-lang/cargo/issues/10681)).
 epage figured `cargo info` could be a good place to try out their proposal ([cargo-information#140](https://github.com/hi-rustin/cargo-information/pull/140)).
-A controversial aspect of this was to apply the same rendering to dependencies to distinguish between required, activated-optional, and deactivated-optional dependencies.
+A question aspect of this was to apply the same rendering to dependencies to distinguish between required, activated-optional, and deactivated-optional dependencies.

 epage also made the auto-selection of what version to show a little smarter.
 Instead of showing the latest when a version is unspecified,